UnbloktTechnology/nexeraid-examples/kyc_example/README.md

 5. Open [http://localhost:3012](http://localhost:3012) with your browser to see the result.

-6. You could go through "Get Started with KYC Flow" or visit directly [http://localhost:3006/client](http://localhost:3006/client)
+6. You could go through "Get Started with Identity Flow" or visit directly [http://localhost:3006/client](http://localhost:3006/client)

-## KYC FLOW
+## Identity FLOW

-1. Let's start the KYC flow by connecting to a supported wallet.
+1. Let's start the Identity flow by connecting to a supported wallet.

 2. Be sure that you're connected to `Mumbai` testnet on your wallet, if not, add the network to your wallet with: [ChainList Mumbai](https://chainlist.org/chain/80001)

 3. Await until the connection process starts.

-4. Sign the KYC Client initialization.
+4. Sign the Identity Client initialization.

 5. Let the signing end to press the button `Start KYC`